-- 35. As usual no implicit faith can be attached to the estimates of outRates of produce as turn given by the cultivators, since they fully appreciate the necessity of obscuring the truth and realise that the lower the estimate of average production may be framed the greater will probably be the benefit to them in the resulting assessments.
+35. As usual no implicit faith can be attached to the estimates of out-Rates of produce as turn given by the cultivators, since they fully appreciate stated by zamindárs. the necessity of obscuring the truth and realise that the lower the estimate of average production may be framed the greater will probably be the benefit to them in the resulting assessments.
 As checks on the crop experiments such statements may be considered as of some small value and, for what these may be considered worth, the opinions of the cultivators have been recorded.
-These will be found in the statement attached to paragraph 75. - 36.
-As already explained the Nowshera Tahsil has very different chacempression of rates of racteristics to those of the tahsils south of the range of the outer hills which border on it: consequently comparison with the rates of yield assumed for purposes of calculation, in such tahsils as a test of the suitability of the rates of yield assumed for this tahsil is not apposite.
-At the same time the upper tracts of the Mírpur Tahsil -the Maidáni Balai Circle and the Páhári Circle-have some likeness to the circles of the Nowshera Tahsil: while as regards the Páhári Circle of the latter tahsil the Páhári Circle of the Akhnúr Tahsil has many corresponding features.
-The Maidáni Circle of the Akhnúr Tahsil has little resemblance to the Bani Banah and Maidáni Circles of the Nowshera Tahsil and the comparison is hardly fitting.
+These will be found in the statement attached to paragraph 75.

+36. As already explained the Nowshera Tahsil has very different cha-Comparison of rates of yield assumed in other outer hills which border on it : consequently comparison tahsils. with the rates of yield assumed for purposes of calculation, in such tahsils as a test of the suitability of the rates of yield assumed for this tahsil is not apposite.
+At the same time the upper tracts of the Mírpur Tahsil -the Maidáni Balai Circle and the Páhári Circle-have some likeness to the circles of the Nowshera Tahsil : while as regards the Páhári Circle of the latter tahsil the Páhári Circle of the Akhnúr Tahsil has little resemblance to the Bani Banah and Maidáni Circles of the Nowshera Tahsil and the comparison is hardly fitting.

-The Settlement Officer has taken the assumed rates of yield in the circles of the Mirpur and Akhnúr Tahsils above named as rough guides by which to consider his proposals.
-As, however, only average rates for irrigated and unirrigated land in each circle of those tahsils were taken, the rates of yield assumed in them are of little practical value as tests for considering the correctness of the more elaborate proposals for rates of yield for each class of soil made by the Settlement Officer.
+The Settlement Officer has taken the assumed rates of yield in the circles of the Mírpur and Akhnúr Tahsils above named as rough guides by which to consider his proposals.
+As, however, only average rates for irrigated and unirrigated land in each circle of those tahsils were taken, the rates of yield assumed in them are of little practical value as tests for considering the correctness of the more elaborato proposals for rates of yield for each class of soil made by the Settlement Officer.

-Again in the Mirpur Tahsil the areas under maize, the most important crop in the Nowshera Tahsil, are almost nominal in amount and consequently the rate of yield for maize in that tahsil did not receive the same detailed consideration as is necessary in regard to the Nowshera Tahsil.
+Again in the Mírpur Tahsil the areas under maize, the most important crop in the Nowshera Tahsil, are almost nominal in amount and consequently the rate of yield for maize in that tahsil did not receive the same detailed consideration as is necessary in regard to the Nowshera Tahsil.